modprods/grapho-user-guide/DevelopersGuide.md

     * Click "Next"
     * Click PLAY icon in the code block
     * Note the new  "Node labels" and "Relationship types" appearing under "Database Information" (left column)
-    * Copy the following CYPHER query into the Browser prompt>
+    * Copy the following CYPHER query into the Neo4j Browser CLI

 ```
 // Merge first handle